alontalmor/MultiQA/README.md

 # MultiQA

-MultiQA is an set of datasets currently confined to the task of machine reading comprehenstion, that are preprocessed in a single format.
+MultiQA is a set of datasets currently confined to the task of machine reading comprehenstion, that are preprocessed in a single format.
 It is accompanied by an AllenNLP dataset reader and model that enable train and/or evaluation on multiple subsets of the datasets.